-Transition fuel sources for the forestry and maple sector.
+Strategy 3: Transition fuel sources for the forestry and maple sector.
 To also reduce GHG emissions from the forestry and maple sectors, incentives and support can be provided to move to lower carbon fuels for such activities evaporators and vacuum pumps for maple production and biofuels for forest equipment.

+Actions